Samupietila/AI-Chatbot/README.md

 - Handles service inquiries.
 - Provides responses based on user input.

-### Database Integration

-- User authentication is facilitated through a MySQL database.
-- Secure password handling using hashing techniques to ensure user credentials are not exposed.

 ### Database Integration:

 - Records timestamp from start of the chat.